-If your blower motor is off, your heat exchangers won’t be warming air and may become too hot, causing the furnace to shut off.
-If this is the case, air won’t blow through your vents, or if it does, it will be weak.
+If the blower motor is off, the heat exchangers won’t be warming air and may become too hot, causing the furnace to shut off.
+If this is the case, air won’t blow through the vents, or if it does, it will be weak.
 Put your hand in front of a vent to check.

 The device that shuts of the furnace if the air becomes too hot could be malfunctioning, and turning the furnace off prematurely.
 You will need a professional to determine this.

 Or, the flue could be blocked, which means heated gases aren’t escaping properly and the furnace’s flue limit switch is causing the system to shut off before the flue gets too hot.
 Usually, there is a blockage in the flue that is causing the problem; an animal may have deposited some branches in the opening, for example.
 Get it checked and cleared out, and your system should be back in business.